tasket/wyng-backup/README.md

 source/admin system to maintain integrity checks.
 Integrated encryption and key-based verification are not yet implemented.

-Wyng is in testing, is released under a GPL license and comes with no warranties expressed or implied.
+Wyng is released under a GPL license and comes with no warranties expressed or implied.

-Setup & Requirements
+Requirements & Setup
 ---

 Before starting: